As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The final stage is the polishing stage, where you use a polishing compound to shine the rocks.
 Depending on the nature of the stones and the finish you want, it can take between a week and a month to complete.

-In the polishing stage, you have to use plastic pellets with the polishing compound to stop the rocks from scratching each other as they tumble.
+In the polishing stage, you must use plastic pellets with the polishing compound to stop the rocks from scratching each other as they tumble.

 TIP: It is always good to know what rocks can be tumbled together and how long it takes to tumble different types of rocks.
 Check out these two articles below to know more: